alfa23/portfolio-project-one/README.md

 - **Portfolio Gallery Selection Page**

-  - The Portfolio page serves as a gallery will provide the user with supporting images to see what the meet ups look like.
+  - The Portfolio page serves as a landing page that allows users to choose which gallery they wish to view.
-  - This section is valuable to the user as they will be able to easily identify the types of events the organisation puts together.
+  - This section is valuable to the user as they will be able to easily identify the types of artwork and styles of illustration Rian creates.

 ![Portfolio](#)